 Most pickleball players make the same mistake when they find themselves in the middle of the court with an easy ball.
-Instead of hitting an aggressive shot out wide, the middle court drop shot is the smarter play that gains ground and wins points.
+Instead of hitting an aggressive shot out wide, the middle court drop shot in pickleball is the smarter play that gains ground and wins points.

-Here's something that separates good pickleball players from great ones: knowing when to use a middle court drop shot instead of going for broke.
+So how to hit the middle court drop shot in pickleball?
+Let me tell you this first.
+There's something that separates good pickleball players from great ones: knowing when to use a middle court drop shot instead of going for broke.

 According to content from APP pro Tanner Tomassi, one of the sport's most respected instructors, this is the exact scenario where 90% of players make the wrong decision.